stanley-fork/nnd/README.md

  * I use it every day and find it very helpful.
  * Not widely tested - I only tried it on a few machines and a few real executables.

-Distributed as a single 4 MB statically linked executable file.
+Distributed as a single 4 MB executable file with no dependencies.

 "Installation":
 ```bash